-Daytona Beach is famous for its 23 miles of wide, sunny beaches, but did you know that many celebrities, star athletes and artists got their starts right here?
+Daytona Beach is famous for its 23 miles of wide, sunny beaches, but did you know that many celebrities, singers, star athletes and artists got their starts right here?
 There must be something special in these waters!

 This wealthy tycoon hailed from Ohio, where he had made his fortune by selling sugar mill machinery and farm tools.
 He fell in love with this area, and saw great potential in the Florida that was rebuilding post-Civil War.
 He began by building the area’s very first hotel in 1874, followed by 20 homes, a general store and a post office.
 Although the land was ultimately repossessed because Day ran out of money and lacked support, he was widely considered a founding father of the city.
 Daytona officially became a city when it was incorporated in 1876 — and so the city still pays homage to his efforts to this day.

 Iconic American artist, painter and illustrator Norman Rockwell paid a visit to Daytona Beach in 1961.
 Already well-known for his weekly contributions to the Saturday Evening Post and his depictions of all-American life, Rockwell was asked by the Chamber of Commerce to come to Daytona Beach for a working vacation in the hopes that his drawings would help boost tourism.
 Here, he created a handful of drawings depicting the family fun and warm sun that fills the area.
 The sketches he produced here were evidently misplaced, only to be recovered more than a decade later in a City of Daytona Beach building.
 They have been donated to the Museum of Arts & Sciences.